Lewik/screaper/README.md

+# Build server
+./gradlew server:dockerBuildIma
 # Run server
-Run server in docker: `./gradlew server:runDocker`
+Run server in docker: `docker compose -f docker/demo/docker-compose.yml up`
 ## Emulator
 There is a builtin emulator-server for testing purposes
 1 of 10 request will delayed for 10 seconds